Sunday 31 May 2026

-Alex writes: So begins the pilgrimage proper, but after the journey to the start these pilgrims already feel they have endured plenty of mortification of the flash.
+Alex writes: So begins the pilgrimage proper, but after the journey to the start these pilgrims already feel they have endured plenty of mortification of the flesh.
 We gingerly headed out of town and soon met up with Simon, an old friend of Bill's, for breakfast.

 Then we rode on together for lunch at Alton.
 With temperatures much lower than yesterday and with only gently rolling countryside going was comparatively easy.